gh-productivity-workshops/PetSpotR/docs/1-codespace.md

 1. Open the "Extensions" (![Extensions](images/extensions.png)) pane
 2. Search for "Copilot" and select the GitHub Copilot extension
 ![GitHub Copilot extension](images/8-copilot-extension.png)
 3. Click the green "Install in Codespaces" button to install the Copilot extension.
-You now have Copilot installed and can verify by the Copilot logo in the bottom-right corner:
+You now have Copilot installed and can verify by the Copilot logo in the bottom-right corner (_if you don't see the icon refresh your page to force your extensions to reload_):

    ![Copilot Logo](images/13-copilot-icon.png)
 4. You can also click the gear and select (Add to devcontainer.json) to add this extension to the definition of the Codespace.
 This allows all future Codespaces to get this extension on creation.
 (We won't be committing/pushing this now, but on your own branch you could).